-When drilling in masonry, select the hammer drill operating mode.
+When drilling in masonry, select the free hammer drill operating mode.
 Use high speed carbide-tipped bits.
 Drilling soft masonry materials such as cinder block requires little pressure.
-Hard materials like concrete require more pressure.
-A smooth, even flow of dust indicates the proper drilling rate.
+Hard materials like concrete requires the proper drilling rate.
 Do not let the bit spin in the hole without cutting.
 Do not use water to settle dust or to cool bit.
 Both actions will damage the carbide.